12 Sustainability Trends That Will Change 2022 - And Beyond

 Murray Gray, Head of Commercial & Operations, Metabolic Ventures

-However, this is a complex transition to mak sustainably, due to the existing pressure on the planet's carrying capacity from agriculture, and the expected doubling of demand for food by 2050.
-Addressing this complex challenge is a key focus of our work within our Metabolic Ventures team.
+However, this is a complex transition to make sustainably, due to the existing pressure on the planet's carrying capacity from agriculture, and the expected doubling of demand for food by 2050.

 You may also like...